We look at some of the key mistakes people make when it comes to retirement planning.

 This is a common view held by people in their twenties and thirties.

 They have other financial priorities such as paying off debt or buying a property and retirement seems like a long way off.

 However, starting a pension early really will help you build up a decent-sized pot.

 This is not only because you will have paid more in overtime but you will also have benefitted from being invested in the stock market for longer.

-You will also have received more in the way of tax relief and employer contributions.
+You will also have received more in the way of tax relief and employer contributions, as we mentioned earlier.

-In figures put together by the BBC, it was calculated that if a 25-year-old wished to accumulate a pension worth £20,000 per year when they retire they would have to contribute £246 a month to a pension.
+In figures put together by the BBC a few years ago, it was calculated that if a 25-year-old wished to accumulate a pension worth £20,000 per year when they retire they would have to contribute £246 a month to a pension.